Edison0621/Navyblue.Authentication/README.md

 /// </summary>
 /// <seealso cref="Microsoft.AspNetCore.Mvc.Controller" />
 [Route("[controller]")]
-public class AuthController : AuthApiController
+public class AuthorizationController : AuthApiController {
-{
     /// <summary>
     /// Initializes a new instance of the <see cref="AuthController"/> class.